derekc22/derekc22/README.md

 - 98.2% accuracy for stress tensor classification

 ### [UR3e](https://github.com/derekc22/UR3e)
-A simulation environment for the Universal Robots UR3e robotic arm with integrated Robotiq 2F85 gripper built on the Gymnasium framework and MuJoCo physics engine
+A simulation environment for the Universal Robots UR3e robotic arm with integrated Robotiq 2F85 gripper built on the Gymnasium framework and MuJoCo physics engine.
 - Integrated Gripper: Complete Robotiq 2F85 gripper model with realistic actuation
 - Gymnasium Integration: Fully compatible with Gymnasium's RL interface
 - Sensor Feedback: Force/torque sensors at each joint and touch sensors on gripper pads